VigneswaranB97/OpenCVPractice/Day2/README.md

 * **cv2.VideoWriter_fourcc('M','J','P','G')**: This is motion-JPEG.
 The file extension should be avi.
 * **cv2.VideoWriter_fourcc('T','H','E','O')**: This is Ogg-Vorbis.
 The file extension should be ogv.
 * **cv2.VideoWriter_fourcc(cv.CV_FOURCC('F','L','V','1')**: This is Flash video.
 The file extension should be flv.

+## Capture.py

+* It will capture video from camera, and writes it to a file that we specify
+* Even we can convert the frame to black and white, or hsv and write it to a file (eg .avi)